Position title: Romnes Professor of English

 Ramzi Fawaz and Phil Jimenez in conversation at The Strand Bookstore for the launch of The New Mutants.
 YouTube link.

-My research and writing explores the relationship between popular culture and radical social movements in the modern United States.
-I am especially interested in the ways that movements for women’s and gay liberation, black power, AIDS activism, and the third-world left have used literature, film, and visual media as vehicles for giving voice to commonly marginalized groups like people of color, women, sexual and gender outlaws, and the disabled.
-I am drawn to the question of how cultural production – the making and telling of stories in various mediums and genres – has been used by these groups to participate in American political life when other avenues of civic engagement have been denied them.
+In my research and writing, I explore the relationship between popular culture and radical social movements in the modern US.
+I am especially interested in the ways that movements for women’s and gay liberation, Black power, AIDS activism, and the third world left have used literature, film, and visual media as vehicles for giving voice to commonly marginalized groups like people of color, women, sexual and gender outlaws, and the differently abled.
+I am drawn to the question of how cultural production—the making and telling of stories in various creative mediums and genres—has been used by these groups to participate in US political life when other avenues of civic engagement have been denied them.
 In other words, my work asks how reading and writing books, making and watching movies, drawing and interacting with comics and visual art among countless other cultural activities become ways for people to participate in democracy and envision the kind of social and political world they desire, and perhaps might one day bring into being.

-I am currently completing a new book titled Queer Forms, which explores the influence that movements for women’s and gay liberation in the 1970s had on American popular culture.
-Throughout this period, feminist and queer activists fought social and political battles to expand or wholly transform definitions of so-called “normal” gender and sexuality; one effect of this project was to encourage artists, writers, and filmmakers to invent new ways of formally representing, or giving shape to, non-normative genders and sexualities.
-Through case studies of queer and feminist cultural productions including Armistead Maupin’s serial fiction Tales of the City (1976-1983), Lizzy Borden’s dystopian film Born in Flames (1983), and Tony Kushner’s epic play Angels in America (1989-1991), I show how artists innovated in many popular mediums and genres to make the experience of gender and sexual non-conformity recognizable for mass audiences in the modern US.
-In so doing, I narrate the pre-history of the contemporary renaissance in LGBTQ political activism and culture by developing a genealogy of late twentieth-century artifacts that projected images of gender and sexual rebellion, which came to infuse the American popular imagination in the 1970s and after.
-Queer Forms will be published by NYU Press.
+My second book Queer Forms, was recently published by NYU Press.
+Queer Forms explores how the central values of 1970s movements for women’s and gay liberation—including feminist equality, consciousness-raising, separatism, and coming out of the closet—were translated into a range of US popular culture forms.
+Throughout this period, feminist and gay activists fought social and political battles to expand, transform, or wholly explode definitions of so-called “normal” gender and sexuality.
+They inspired artists, writers, and filmmakers to invent new ways of formally representing, or giving shape to, non-normative genders and sexualities.
+Through studies of queer and feminist cultural productions including Mart Crowley’s The Boys in the Band (1970), Armistead Maupin’s Tales of the City (1976-1983), Lizzy Borden’s Born in Flames (1983), and Tony Kushner’s Angels in America (1989-1991), I illuminate the ways artists innovated in many popular mediums and genres to make the experience of gender and sexual non-conformity recognizable to mass audiences in the modern US.
+Ultimately, Queer Forms tells the history of forgotten feminist and queer popular culture from the 1970s, including lesbian sci-fi cinema, gay serial fiction, and queer comics art, to recover how these rebellious queer art forms paved the way for our current gender and sexual revolution.

 In 1964, noted literary critic Leslie Fiedler described American youth as “new mutants,” social rebels severing their attachments to American culture to remake themselves in their own image.
 1960s comic book creators, anticipating Fiedler, began to morph American superheroes from icons of nationalism and white masculinity into actual mutant outcasts, defined by their genetic difference from ordinary humanity.
 These powerful misfits and “freaks” soon came to embody the social and political aspirations of America’s most marginalized groups, including women, racial and sexual minorities, and the working classes.